joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/09/24/world/africa/france-troops-ambassador-niger.html?searchResultPosition=3

 **Tropical Storm Philippe Forms in the Atlantic**\
-`The storm had sustained winds of 50 miles per hour and did not pose a threat to land as of Sunday morning, forecasters said.`\
+`The storm had sustained winds of 50 miles per hour and did not pose a threat to land as of Sunday evening, forecasters said.`\
 https://nytimes.com/article/tropical-storm-philippe-hurricane.html?searchResultPosition=4

 **‘Doppelganger’ Review: A Soldier Confronts His Mortality**\